dougallison/reflections/lesson_2_reflections.md

 4. What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?

+   Branches are useful for a variety of situations.
+A bug fix could be isolated to it's own branch during development so other developers are isolated from it until it is ready.
+A branch could also be utilized to isolate an experimental new feature that may not make it into the production code.
+Branches also allow developers working on a team to isolate their code changes from other developers until the code is complete and ready to be merged with the production code.

 5. How do the diagrams help you visualize the branch structure?

 6. What is the result of merging two branches together?
 Why do we represent it in